ibrahim-mohd/PPIS-MDPharma/README.md

   /home/user/DB4
   /home/user/DB5
   ```
+If there is only one database path, one can use the `-d` flag with path to database as argument.
 6. **Scoring hits by calculating buried surface area**

  The above ligands are scored by calculating the buried surface area with each protein partner.